 Welcome to Southend High School for Boys, whether you are a current student or are new to this outstanding Academy.

-Please watch our videos:
+Please watch our videos about the school:

 We are very proud of our mixed Sixth Form and its students.
 When you join the Sixth Form you will be working with experienced staff who are experts at delivering their subjects to Sixth Form students.
 You will become part of a thriving community and will have an excellent opportunity to develop learning skills, academic knowledge, personal responsibility and leadership experience in an outstanding environment.